charlotterbaker/BiodiversityInNationalParks/Research_Findings.md

 ### **Note: These findings were determined from various tests in the "Analysis.py" script.
 These can be replicated by running this script in a suitable code environment with the raw data csv files.**

 ## Overview
-This study analyzes biodiversity in U.S. National Parks, examining distribution, status, and statistical relationships.
+This study analyzes biodiversity in U.S. National Parks, examining distribution, conservation status, and statistical relationships.
 Using various technologies including plotting, statistical tests, and machine learning, we were able to better understand and predict the changes in biodiversity between parks.

 ## Key Findings
 ### 1. Species Distribution Across National Parks